4ahmns2122-VR/4ahmns2122-VR-VRProjekt2122-smederer/README.md

 ### Third party material: For testing without a headset, use the XR Device Simulator (included in the xr interaction toolkit package): https://www.youtube.com/watch?v=d4bTpkvBwrs
 (if used Fonts, Sounds, Music, Graphics, Materials, Code etc.)

+### Project state:
+in development - code for first and second puzzle works sound for fisrt puzzle works

 ### Limitations/Problems:

 Copyright by smederer :)